sailoog/openplotter-documentation/en/updating.md

 When **b** increases, there is a major change and means that other packages or dependencies need to be added or updated.

-When **a** increases, there is an upgrade and means that Raspbian need to be upgraded.
-In this case probably a new OpenPlotter image will be released and we recommend to burn a new SD card but you will be able to upgrade Raspbian from the OpenPlotter menu too.
+When **a** increases, there is an upgrade and means that Raspbian needs to be upgraded.
+In this case probably a new OpenPlotter image will be released and we recommend to burn a new SD card.
+You will be able to update OpenPlotter from the menu too but some parts may not work as expected.

 Alpha means that some parts still need development.